 OPSWAT® periodically releases market share reports for several sectors of the security industry.
 This report includes market share data for anti-malware vendors, a comparison of encryption usage between Mac and Windows users, and threat data for devices with persisting or potentially undetected threats and at-risk devices.
-The data used in this report was collected on August 6, 2015, using OPSWAT Gears, a free device security and compliance platform.
+The data used in this report was collected on August 6, 2015, using OPSWAT Gears (now MetaAccess), a free device security and compliance platform.
 OPSWAT Gears has the ability to collect information regarding applications installed on endpoint computers as well as the settings applied to these applications.
 Please note that OPSWAT is not a research institution and makes no claims on the accuracy of this data in the real world marketplace; this report aims to distribute the unique data collected to inspire public discussion, not to make any claims as to why changes have occurred.
 For a description of the data collection method and its limitations, see the data collection section of this report.

 Anti-malware Vendor Market Share

 Antivirus products dominated the security market for many years, but with the introduction of new malware types, the industry has shifted toward developing products that protect users from more than just traditional computer viruses.
 In the 1990’s and early 2000’s, computer viruses such as the ILoveYou bug were extremely popular, and thus many companies started developing products that were geared toward the detection of these viruses.
 Since then, malware has evolved, and other threats are now wreaking havoc on users’ devices.
 Anti-malware products differ from the standard antivirus* products in their ability to detect threats including PUAs, ransomware, spyware, keyloggers and botnets that cannot be detected by antivirus products alone.